msawczyn/EFDesigner/docs/Enumerations.md

 To add an enumeration, drag it from the toolbox and drop it on the design surface, renaming as you see fit.

+The default value type for an enumeration is `Int32`, although you can change it to any valid .NET enum value type.
+Note, though, that if the enum is the type for an identifier property in any class (and, before you say anything, I have seen this), you won't be able to change it to a type that's not valid for identifiers.
+You'll be given the option, but an error will be thrown and the change will be prevented (there was a point where we considered conditionally disallowing invalid types in the value type select list, but it turned out to be more confusing than this way).

 ## Adding a value

 Adding values is done in the same way as adding properties to an entity.